What Is Mineral Oil?

 Is Mineral Oil Linked to Cancer?

-There has been claims made as to whether mineral oil can cause cancer when used in skincare products.
+There have been claims made as to whether mineral oil can cause cancer when used in skincare products.
 Unfortunately, misinformation about this ingredient has led to a barrage of articles on skin care blogs about how this ingredient is a potential carcinogen.

 However, mineral oil for skin care purposes is a different type of purity than industrial grade mineral oil.
 It all has to do with the refining process and the purity that is achieved during manufacturing.
 The oil that is refined for inclusion in skincare products is purer and is not believed to contain carcinogens.